 If you were pulled over and arrested for suspicion of driving under the influence of alcohol, there may be a chance for you to reduce the charges to reckless driving.
 The reason why it is so important to have DUI charges dismissed or reduced is because a DUI conviction is not expungable by Illinois law.

-Contact Todd McCartney for Illinois DUI Defense Representation
+Contact Nicholas J. Alvarez for Illinois DUI Defense Representation

 Our law firm will work to keep you from going to jail for DUI.
 If you were suspected of driving under the influence of alcohol in Naperville, Glen Ellyn, Wheaton, Lombard, and Carol Stream, contact us today for an immediate legal consultation.
 Call (630) 665-8978.